Ruth Langsford: Other work

 In September 2010, Langsford co-hosted the breakfast show on BBC London 94.9 alongside Paul Ross.

 In 2011, Langsford became the brand ambassador for Playtex.

 In 2013, Langsford became brand ambassador for Clarivu refractive lens exchange procedure sold by Optegra.

-Langsford has written columns for Woman Magazine and Tesco Magazine.
+Langsford has written columns for Woman magazine and the Tesco magazine.
 She was an ambassador for two Tesco food campaigns.

 She was on the judging panel for the Pride of Britain Awards in 2016.

 Personal life

 In 1996, Langsford began dating Eamonn Holmes, though the two kept their relationship secret for years out of respect for Holmes' first wife, Gabrielle, from whom he was separated at the time.
-In 2002, Langsford gave birth to their son, Jack Alexander Holmes.
-They were married on 26 June 2010.
+On 26 February 2002, Langsford gave birth to their son.
+They married at Elvetham Hall in Hartley Wintney, Hampshire on 26 June 2010.
+The couple lived at Burwood Park, a private housing estate in Hersham, Surrey.
+In May 2024, Langsford and Holmes announced their plans to divorce after 14 years of marriage, after which Holmes moved out of the family home.